Randy Beverly

-Randy Beverly (born April 3, 1944) is a former professional American football player.
-He played cornerback for the American Football League's New York Jets and is best known for making two key interceptions that helped the Jets to their historic victory in Super Bowl III in 1969.
+Randy Beverly (born April 3, 1944) is an American former professional football player who was a cornerback in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Colorado State Rams.
+Beverly started playing in the AFL for the New York Jets.
+He had two interceptions in their win in Super Bowl III in 1969.

 Early career

 Beverly grew up in Wildwood in southern New Jersey.
 He attended Wildwood High School, where he won the state long jump championship.
 He attended junior college in Trinidad, Colorado, where he was a junior college All-American.
 He later attended Colorado State University in Fort Collins, Colorado, where he played football.
 At Colorado State, he returned a kick-off for 99 yards.

-Considered too small to play professional football, Beverly was passed up in the 1967 NFL Draft.
+Considered too small to play professional football, Beverly was passed up in the 1967 NFL/AFL draft.
 He signed with the Jets as rookie free agent in the fall of 1967.
 He received a signing bonus of $500 and a one-year contract of $12,500.
 In 1968, Beverly became the starting cornerback of the Jets.
 The team went 11–3, winning the American Football League East division.
 They defeated the Oakland Raiders in the AFL Championship game and faced the Baltimore Colts of the National Football League in Super Bowl III.